metarhia/Contracts/doc/Database.md

 });
 ```

-Here is `Registry` is a metadata record.
-Other allowed kinkds:
+Here `Registry` is a metadata record.
+Other allowed kinds are:
 - `Dictionary` - lookup table, have own id for primary key;
 - `Registry` - registry, uses global identifier for primary key;
 - `Entity` - entity, has own id for primary key;
 - `Journal` - access logs and other logs, have own id for primary key);
 - `Details` - details for registry or entity table, have own id for primary key;
-- `Relation` - detailes attached to the intersection of multiple entities;
+- `Relation` - details attached to the intersection of multiple entities;
 - `View` - named query database allow to select from as from regular table;
 - `Struct` - structure (in-memory, API contract or db complex data type);
 - `Scalar` - scalar value;